 If you don’t have vinegar, don’t worry—you can use lemon to clean your microwave.
 Short recommends the following steps:

 - Put 3/4 cup of water in a microwave-safe bowl and squeeze juice from one lemon into the water.

-- Place the bowl in microwave for 2 minutes, then let it sit until cool enough to handle.
+- Place the bowl in the microwave for two minutes, then let it sit until cool enough to handle.

 - Once you can remove the bowl, take a dampened sponge and wipe the ceiling, sides, and bottom of the microwave.

 - Repeat the microwaving of the water if any buildup remains.